KPInc425/mybibliotheca/README.md

 ### First Time Setup

-When you first run MyBibliotheca, you'll be prompted to complete a one-time setup:
+When you first run BookOracle, you'll be prompted to complete a one-time setup:

 1. **Access the application** at `http://localhost:5054` (or your configured port)
 2. **Complete the setup form** to create your administrator account:
    - Choose an admin username
    - Provide an admin email address
    - Set a secure password (must meet security requirements)
-3. **Start using MyBibliotheca** - you'll be automatically logged in after setup
+3. **Start using BookOracle** - you'll be automatically logged in after setup

 ✅ **Secure by Design**: No default credentials - you control your admin account from the start!